wp-plugins/entrywizard/readme.txt

 == Changelog ==
+= 1.2.5 =
+* Allow selection by (some) custom fields in the Data Management area.
+  NB: If you created an ewz_extra plugin to make use of extra user data, please read the new version of ewz-extra.txt.
+* Changed the method of generating the zip archive.
+On some servers this may increase the number of images that can be downloaded without timing out.
+* Added an EWZ shortcodes menu in the tinyMCE editor ( second line ), showing only shortcodes for webforms the user has some permissions for.
 = 1.2.4 =
 fixed issue with max number of items allowed in Layouts page protect upload folder from listing, use random filenames for downloads